KSKBpage/dn42page/README.md

 [DN42](https://lantian.pub/en/article/modify-website/dn42-experimental-network-2020.lantian/) is a big dynamic VPN, which employs Internet technologies (BGP, whois database, DNS, etc) for educational and amateur scientific research purposes.
 Participants connect to each other using network tunnels (GRE, OpenVPN, Tinc, IPsec, Wireguard) and exchange routes thanks to the BGP.

-Network addresses are assigned in the `172.20.0.0/14` range and private AS numbers are used as well as IPv6 addresses from the ULA-Range (fd00::/8)
+Network addresses are assigned in the `172.20.0.0/14` and `10.0.0.0/8` range and private AS numbers are used as well as IPv6 addresses from the ULA-Range (`fd00::/8`)

 [DN42](https://lantian.pub/en/article/modify-website/dn42-experimental-network-2020.lantian/) can be used to learn networking and to connect private networks, such as hackerspaces or community networks.
 But above all, experimenting with routing in [DN42](https://lantian.pub/en/article/modify-website/dn42-experimental-network-2020.lantian/) is fun!